ErneG/Image-converter-to-WEBP/readme.md

-# Image Converter Script
+# Image Converter Script with GUI

 This script automatically converts images added to specific folders to WEBP format and saves them to an output folder using a unique naming convention.
+It now includes a Tkinter-based GUI for easier control and monitoring.

-## Naming Convention
+## Features
+- Monitors specified folders for new images and converts them to WEBP format.
-- Converted images are named: '[YYYYMMDD_HHMMSS]_[quality]_[original_filename:15].webp'.
+- Unique naming for converted images: '[YYYYMMDD_HHMMSS]_[quality]_[original_filename:15].webp'.
-- This format ensures filenames are unique and sorted chronologically.

-## Error Handling
-- The script now handles various errors, ensuring continuous operation.
+- GUI for starting/stopping the monitoring process and viewing log messages.
-- Specific error messages are provided for file access and image processing issues.
+- Error handling for continuous operation and specific error messages for file access and image processing issues.

 ## Configuration
 - Set source folders and quality settings in `config.txt`.